-Biltong is not only made from beef, but also from venison such as kudu and eland, as well as many other animals.
+Biltong is a type of dried meat typically made from beef, but also from game meat such as venison, ostrich, kudu, and eland (to name a few).
 Biltong is not sweet or rubbery like jerky…

 Sugar on our meat is not popular among biltong fans…